mytarget-test-team/seismograph/docs/case.rst

 Case
 ====

-Case class is abstraction platform of your test script.
+Case class is abstraction platform for your test script.
 He can be as function for usability only.
 So, example usage is below.